 - Bombardier has processes to approve projects or mandates based on different thresholds of investment and size of the new business and related risk.
-The approval is granted by either the operating group, the Corporate Office or the Board. - The HRCC reviews and assesses compensation and incentive plan risks to ensure that the Corporation's compensation programs encourage appropriate business risk and incentives without encouraging risk-taking behaviors which may have a material adverse effect on the Corporation. - The HRCC is therefore fully aware of the risks that could affect the Corporation's performance. - The HRCC has not identified any risks associated with Bombardier's executive compensation programs that are reasonably likely to have a material adverse effect on Bombardier. - The structure of the Board of Director Committees facilitates assessment of risk associated with compensation policies and practices: - As per Bombardier's governance practices, overall risk management matters are considered and discussed at Board meetings, thereby providing additional important information to the members of the HRCC; - Furthermore, the Chairman of the Finance and Risk Management Committee (the "FRMC"), Mr. André Bérard, is a member of the HRCC, Mr. Carlos E. Represas is a member of both the FRMC and the HRCC and Mrs. Martha Finn Brooks is a member of both the Audit Committee and the HRCC; and
+The approval is granted by either the operating group, the Corporate Office or the Board. - The HRCC reviews and assesses compensation and incentive plan risks to ensure that the Corporation's compensation plans encourage appropriate business risk and incentives without encouraging risk-taking behaviors which may have a material adverse effect on the Corporation. - The HRCC is therefore fully aware of the risks that could affect the Corporation's performance. - The HRCC has not identified any risks associated with Bombardier's executive compensation plans that are reasonably likely to have a material adverse effect on Bombardier.

-Membership overlaps provide additional insight into the Corporation's business risks and allows the HRCC access to the necessary information to consider the impact of business risks on compensation policies and practices.
-The following table summarizes representative compensation components or policies and relevant risk mitigation factors.
+- The structure of the Board Committees facilitates assessment of risk associated with compensation policies and practices: - as per Bombardier's governance practices, overall risk management matters are considered and discussed at Board meetings, thereby providing additional important information to the members of the HRCC; - furthermore, the Chairman of the Finance and Risk Management Committee (the "FRMC"), Mr. André Bérard, is a member of the HRCC, and Ms. Martha Finn Brooks and Mr. Carlos E. Represas are both members of the FRMC and the HRCC; and - membership overlaps provide additional insight into the Corporation's business risks and allows the HRCC access to the necessary information to consider the impact of business risks on compensation policies and practices.

+The following table summarizes representative compensation components or plans and relevant risk mitigation factors.